-Mark Stiles is a Project Leader and NIST Fellow in the Alternative Computing Group.
-He received a M.S./B.S. in Physics from Yale University, and M.S. and Ph.D. degrees in Physics from Cornell University.
-Following postdoctoral research at AT&T Bell Laboratories, he joined the research staff at NIST.
-He is also an Adjunct Professor in the Department of Physics and Astronomy at the Johns Hopkins University.
-Mark's research at NIST has focused on the development of theoretical methods for predicting the properties of magnetic nanostructures.
-He has over 110 publications and is a frequent invited speaker at international meetings.
-He has helped organize numerous conferences and has served the American Physical Society as the Chair of the Topical Group on Magnetism and on its Executive Committees as well as that of the Division of Condensed Matter Physics.
-He has also served Physical Review Letters as a Divisional Associate Editor and is currently on the Editorial Board of Physical Review Applied.
-Mark is a Fellow of the American Physical Society, and has been awarded the Silver Medal from the Department of Commerce.
-He currently leads multiple projects investigating the fundamental physics of nanostructures.
+Mark Stiles is a Project Leader and NIST Fellow in the Alternative Computing Group in the Nanoscale Device Characterization Division of the Physical Measurement Laboratory (PML).
+His research, published in over 165 papers, has focused on the development of a variety of theoretical methods for predicting the properties of magnetic nanostructures and has recently shifted to neuromorphic computing.
+He has helped organize numerous conferences and has served the American Physical Society on the Executive Committee of the Division of Condensed Matter Physics and as Chair and on the Executive Committee of the Topical Group on Magnetism.
+He has also served as a Divisional Associate Editor for Physical Review Letters, served on the Editorial Board of Physical Review Applied, and is an Associate Editor for Reviews of Modern physics.
+Mark is a Fellow of the American Physical Society and IEEE and has been awarded the Silver Medal from the Department of Commerce and the Samuel Wesley Stratton Award from NIST.